progit/progit/en/06-git-tools/01-chapter6.markdown

     $ git stash show -p | git apply -R

-You may want to create an alias and effectively add a `stash-unapply` command to your git.
+You may want to create an alias and effectively add a `stash-unapply` command to your Git.
 For example:

     $ git config --global alias.stash-unapply '!git stash show -p | git apply -R'
     $ git stash